openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

    * The published GitHub security advisory.
    * The pull requests that merged the fix to master.
    * The pull requests that merged the fix to the relevant supported release branches.

+Steps 3 and 4 should be done within two hours after step 2 is completed.

 .. _Security Announcement Section: https://discuss.openedx.org/c/announcements/security/19
 .. _publish the GitHub security advisory: https://docs.github.com/en/code-security/security-advisories/repository-security-advisories/publishing-a-repository-security-advisory